freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-89-roman-numerals.md

 # --description--

 For a number written in Roman numerals to be considered valid there are basic rules which must be followed.
-Even though the rules allow some numbers to be expressed in more than one way there is always a "best" way of writing a particular number.
+Even though the rules allow some numbers to be expressed in more than one way there is always a *best* way of writing a particular number.

+- Numerals must be arranged in descending order of size.
+- M, C, and X cannot be equalled or exceeded by smaller denominations.
+- D, L, and V can each only appear once.

+In addition to the three rules given above, if subtractive combinations are used then the following four rules must be followed.

+- Only one I, X, and C can be used as the leading numeral in part of a subtractive pair.
+- I can only be placed before V and X.
+- X can only be placed before L and C.
+- C can only be placed before D and M.

 For example, it would appear that there are at least six ways of writing the number sixteen: